narwhalacademy/zebra-crossing/README.md

 - **See what lists you’ve been added to by going to `Profile → Lists → ··· → Lists` you’re on.** If you see a suspicious list or list owner, tap the three dots on the top right to report the list and leave the list by blocking the creator.
 - **Control who can reply to your tweets** by tapping `Everyone can reply` and restricting it to `People you follow` or `Only people you mention`.

+##### Discord

+Discord is centered around separate communities/servers, which affects the way blocking works.

+- **When you block someone:**
+  - They are unable to direct message you, call you, or tag you in a post.
+  - Their messages to you disappear.
+  - Messages that they write on shared channels are hidden. *But* messages that you write on shared channels are still visible to them.
+  - They appear `offline` to you at all times, but they can still see your online/offline status.
+- **[Privacy settings](https://support.discord.com/hc/en-us/articles/217916488-Blocking-Privacy-Settings-)** allow you to adjust whether community/server members can direct message you, and who's allowed to send you friend requests.

+##### Choosing between muting or blocking an account

+- **Some platforms tell the other person you've blocked them, while others hide the action completely.** Read this [Consumer Reports guide](https://www.consumerreports.org/digital-security/can-people-tell-when-blocked-texting-social-messaging-apps-a9942470743/) for details on what blocking looks like to the other party.

 #### Show yourself some kindness

 - **Don’t worry if you’re not able to keep up with your regular workday routine.**